derailed-dash/Advent-of-Code/docs/python/logging.md

 The logging configuration itself can also be placed externalised to a file, rather than coded into the program.

+## Passing Variables

-It's worth noting how we can pass varaibles into a logging statement.
+It's worth noting how we can pass variables into a logging statement.
 This is a typical example:

 ```python
 import logging